 I know that sounds like I’m bragging, but it is true and a true statement is never bragging.
 Just stating a true fact.

-Give me ten minutes and I’ll show you that time on this site is time well spent
+Give me ten minutes and I’ll show you that time spent reading articles on this site is time well spent

 Foundation measurements are out of tolerance